bstd/hsr/collaboration/notez-app/readme.md

 with grunt
 - scripts from source/js are concatenated and minified
 - less and css from source/css are compiled, concatenated and minified
+- these files are watched and changes trigger build

 use default task via cmd: